-- (1) The officers listed in this table receive certain personal benefits; however, such additional benefits do not exceed the lesser of \$50,000 or 10% of such officer's salary and bonus for any of the years reported. - (2) Mr. Nahmad was awarded 100,000 shares of Class B Common Stock and Messrs.
-Logan and Perez were each awarded 22,500 shares of Common Stock.
+- (1) The officers listed in this table receive certain personal benefits; however, such additional benefits do not exceed the lesser of \$50,000 or 10% of such officer's salary and bonus for any of the years reported. - (2) Mr. Nahmad was awarded 18,000 shares of Class B Common Stock and Mr. Logan and Ms. Menendez were awarded 20,000 and 5,000 shares of Common Stock, respectively.
 Significant restriction periods apply to these awards of restricted stock.
-With regard to the grants made in 1997 to Messrs.
-Nahmad, Logan and Perez, such restrictions, absent the individuals' death or disability or a change in control of the Company, lapse in 17 years, 27 years and 21 years, respectively.
-Mr. Newman's award of 17,500 shares of Common Stock was forfeited upon his resignation of employment.
-Individuals are entitled to receive dividends on restricted stock awards.
-At December 3, 1997, the aggregate value of all shares of restricted stock held by Messrs.
-Nahmad, Logan and Perez was \$2,450,000, \$555,469 and \$555,469, respectively. - (3) These amounts represent the Company's contribution to the Profit Sharing Plan.
-The Profit Sharing Plan is qualified under Section 401(k) of the Internal Revenue Code of 1986, as amended. - (4) In 1997, includes incentive compensation of \$850,000 for performance in 1997 and a payment of an additional bonus of \$450,000 (for performance in years prior to 1996).
-These payments were made pursuant to an Incentive Plan approved by shareholders in 1996.
+With regard to the grants made in 1999 to Messrs.
+Nahmad and Logan and Ms. Menendez, such restrictions, absent the individuals' death or disability or a change in control of the Company, lapse in 14 years, 24 years and 26 years, respectively.
+Individuals are entitled to voting rights and to receive dividends on restricted stock awards.
+At December 31, 1999, the aggregate value of all shares of restricted stock held by Messrs.
+Nahmad and Logan and Ms. Menendez was \$2,733,750, \$794,922 and \$57,813, respectively. - (3) These amounts represent the Company's contribution to the Profit Sharing Plan.
+The Profit Sharing Plan is qualified under Section 401(k) of the Internal Revenue Code of 1986, as amended. - (4) Incentive compensation in 1999 represents earned incentive for performance in 1998 pursuant to an Incentive Plan approved by shareholders in 1996.
 Incentive compensation is based on certain criteria related to the Company's performance including increases in earnings per share and stock price appreciation and is paid annually during the year following the attainment and certification of the performance criteria.